Lemon Bars Recipe (VIDEO)

-Take one bite and you will fall in love.
-The lemon custard filling is brimming with satisfying tangy lemon flavor, and it’s balanced in sweetness.
+Take one bite and you will fall in love with these lemon bars.
+The lemon custard filling is similar to our Lemon Curd Recipe and is brimming with satisfying tangy lemon flavor, and it’s balanced in sweetness.

 I learned how to make Lemon Bars years ago from one of Ina Garten’s early cookbooks, Barefoot Contessa Parties (I literally have all 12 of her cookbooks because I admire her very much and her recipes are sound).
 This is very close to the original recipe except we add vanilla to the crust and you’ll love the tip for making the crust even easier to mold.

 I always use regular lemons because they have tons of tang and lemon flavor.
 Since lemons are the star ingredient, you should avoid using bottled lemon juice or concentrate.
-Also, use no more than 1 cup of lemon juice or the custard won’t set properly and if your lemons are refrigerated, bring them to room temperature first.
+Also, use no more than 1 cup of lemon juice or the custard won’t set properly.
+If your lemons are refrigerated, bring them to room temperature first.
 P.S.
 Here’s my favorite citrus squeezer.

-Can I use Meyer Lemons: Meyer lemons aren’t quite as tart as regular lemon so you’ll want to reduce the sugar in the filling to about 2 cups.
+Can I use Meyer Lemons?
+Meyer lemons aren’t quite as tart as regular lemons so you’ll want to reduce the sugar in the filling to about 2 cups.

 How to Make Lemon Bars

-- Crust – Cream butter and sugar in the bowl of a stand mixer, then add vanilla extract, flour and salt and mix until crumbly.
-Press mixture into a parchment-lined 9×13 casserole dish.
+- Crust – Cream butter and sugar in the bowl of a stand mixer, then add vanilla extract, flour, and salt and mix until crumbly.
+Press the mixture into a parchment-lined 9×13 casserole dish.
 Bake at 350˚F for 18-20 minutes.
 Cool slightly on a rack.